 Nubuck, Suede, and other Specialty Leathers:

 Lightly oil these leathers with a light vegetable oil.
 Never use leather balm as it will flatten the nap of the leather.
 If these leathers stain or seem dry, then brush to re-establish the surface with a stiff or suede brush.

 Synthetic leather may be wiped down with water.
 For deeper cleaning, dish soap works just as well as cleaner made specifically for synthetics.

-Notes on Leather: Leather is a unique product, it is a natural material made from animal hide.
+Leather is a unique product, it is a natural material made from animal hide.
 In their lives, animals may receive scratches and blemishes which are part of the hide, these do not compromise the product in any way, and they add character to the product.
-We avoid using leather with scars that may weaken it, and as our saddles are all handmade in the UK, the colours of the leather may vary at times as may the actual look of the product.
-You are buying a "one off" item that is manmade, not production line made, so each will be a little different.
+We avoid using leather with scars that may weaken it, and as our saddles are all handmade in the UK, the colors of the leather may vary at times as may the actual look of the product.
+You are buying a "one off" item that is handmade, not production line made, so each will be a little different.
 The manufacturing of saddles, can at times call for the leather to be shaped wet and this sometimes results in small amounts of wrinkling, this is part of the product and is not a fault.
 Also requesting extra soft or soft seat may result in wrinkling in the seat area.
 This is a result of the use of a soft material that changes shape and the leather seat is then attached over a soft base.
 Good care of your saddlery includes refitting and care of the flocking.
 Caring for your saddle includes refitting it yearly, soft wool panels compress and form to your horse, these need adjustment.
 After a few years the wool becomes dirt laden and greasy.
 When your panel feels hard or lumpy you need to get it stripped out and reflocked.